 Accountancy Certificate.
 The Accountancy Certificate is designed to allow individuals who possess bachelor's degrees in General Arts or other non-business majors to acquire expertise in accounting.
 Besides providing an educational opportunity for persons interested in securing careers in accounting in a diversity of environments in industry, business and government, the program also meets the needs of individuals who work in smaller businesses or who are self-employed and need knowledge of accounting practices to make critical business decisions.
-The certificate requires 24 accounting credits which the state of Pennsylvania currently mandates as the minimum requirement to sit for the CPA examination.
+The certificate requires 36 accounting and business-related credits which the state of Pennsylvania currently mandates as the minimum requirement to sit for the CPA examination.

 To be eligible for this certificate, a student must possess a bachelor's degree from an institution accredited by the appropriate regional accrediting association.
-Eight courses must be completed: ACC 1101, VSB 3006, ACC 2310, 2320, 2430, 2450, 2460, and 2470\.
+Twelve courses must be completed; six required accounting classes: ACC 1101, VSB 3006, ACC 2310, 2320, 2360, 2430 and six electives from the following courses: ACC 2340, ACC 2450, ACC 2470, ACC 2480, VSB 2007, BL 2185, FIN 1113.
 Students are required to have any prerequisite courses necessary (indicated in the course description) for any particular course in the certificate program.
-A maximum of 2 courses, specifically Principles of Financial Accounting and Principles of Managerial Accounting, will be allowed in transfer.
-All remaining upper-level courses in the certificate program must be completed at Villanova. \Students may substitute ACC 2340 for ACC 2470.
+A maximum of 4 courses, specifically Principles of Financial Accounting and Principles of Managerial Accounting, Corporate Responsibility and Regulation and Principles of Finance will be allowed in transfer.
+All remaining upper-level courses in the certificate program must be completed at Villanova.